api3dao/old-api3-docs/guides/api-integration.md

 This name will also be referred to in [`security.json`](/airnode/security-json.md).

 Next, fill in `type`, `name` and `in` by referring to the [`components` section of OIS](/airnode/ois.md#42-components).
-Note that [OAS 3.0.3 docs](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#securitySchemeObject) is also a good source for further details.
+[OAS 3.0.3 docs](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#securitySchemeObject) is also a good source for further details.

 As noted above, make sure to insert the name of your security scheme under `apiSpecifications.security`.
 Furthermore, similar to API operations, you can use multiple security schemes simply by duplicating the one provided in the OIS template (e.g., an API key goes in the header, and an additional user ID goes in the query).